 The Bioenno Power LiFePO4 batteries seem to be very popular.
 They are lighter, per amp hour, then the sealed lead acid batteries.
 They also have a slightly higher voltage then a SLA battery.
 But, they are very expensive.
 LiPo batteries, as used in model aircraft, are also good choices but the amp hour capacity is very limited.
 They are very small in physical size, great for backpackers and perfect for QRP radios.

-When it comes to cost per amp hour, I found this to be the best alternative:
+When it comes to cost per amp hour, I found the following to be the best alternative:

 When I received my battery, the first thing I did was to fully charge it and then load test it.
 I put a 2 amp load on it and it came out to 19.76 amp hours.
 That's close enough for me.
 I like it so much I ordered a second battery.
 I now have a 40 amp hour total capacity for setting up portable and being able to run 40 watts out for an extended period of time.